Food from Animals

 We were on a weeklong trail through the Kaeng Krachan rainforest, near Hua Hin in Thailand, when we tasted Gaur meat.
 Together with two National Park (NP) rangers, we came across a freshly died Gaur heifer.
 This Gaur (Bos gaurus)…

-Spit roasted mid-sized fish in Thailand
+Spit roasted small and mid-sized fish in Thailand

-Grill spit for small fish outdoor cooking on a spit Smaller fish of up to about 20 cm in length are typically put on to a grill spit, which is just a split stick.
-Often in Thailand, this will be…
+Grill spit for small fish outdoor cooking on a spit Smaller fish up to about 20 cm long are typically put on a grill spit, which is just a split stick.
+Often, in Thailand, this will be Pla Kod (Thai:…

 Freshwater snails for food

 In Thailand, two types of freshwater snails are commonly consumed.
-The first group is comprised of the larger Apple snails (Pomacea canaliculata), while the other group is simply referred to as Freshwater snails (Sinotaia sp. & Filopaludina sp.).
-Both of…
+The first group is comprised of the larger Apple snails (Pomacea canaliculata), while the other group is referred to as Freshwater snails (Sinotaia sp. & Filopaludina sp.).
+These genera can…

 Jellyfish for food and its preparation

 Edible jellyfish (Aurelia sp.) is called ‘Maeng krapun jarn’ (Gulf of Siam) or ‘Lodchong’ (Andaman Sea) in Thailand.
-Normally there are about three months a year, where these jellyfish for food preferable appear.
-During this jellyfish run, sea fishermen earn…
+Usually, there are about three months a year when jellyfish appear for food.
+During this jellyfish run, sea fishermen earn a sizeable…

 Ricefield shrimps for food

-Freshwater prawns (Macrobrachium lanchesteri), also called ‘Ricefield shrimps’ or ‘Goong foi’ in the Thai language, live in every permanent water body in Thailand in big numbers.
-They are the main food source for a variety of fish and other predators,…
+Freshwater prawns (Macrobrachium lanchesteri), also called ‘Ricefield shrimps’ or ‘Goong foi’ in Thai, live in significant numbers in every permanent water body in Thailand.
+They are the primary food source for various fish and other predators, one of them being…

 Eating a sand monitor lizard (Goanna)

-In the former article,g I described seeing a majestic sand monitor lizard very close by on my drive from Menzies to Sandstone on a side road.
-Driving further on I was surprised to see many more Goannas left and right…
+In the former article, I described seeing a majestic sand monitor lizard close by on my drive from Menzies to Sandstone on a side road.
+Driving further on, I was surprised to see many more Goannas left and right on…